Ontey6/Inevitable/README.md

 # Inevitable
-An essential-like plugin that focuses on being modular
+An essential-like plugin that focuses on being modular and modern

 ---